antimof/UxPlay/README.md

 (sudo zypper install)
-The required GStreamer packages are: gstreamer-devel gstreamer-plugins-base-devel gstreamer-plugins-libav gstreamer-plugins-bad (+ gstreamer-plugins-vaapi for Intel graphics); in some cases,  you may need to use gstreamer packages for OpenSUSE from [Packman](https://ftp.gwdg.de/pub/linux/misc/packman/suse/) "Essentials" (which provides packages including plugins that OpenSUSE does not ship for license reasons).
+The required GStreamer packages are: gstreamer-devel gstreamer-plugins-base-devel gstreamer-plugins-libav gstreamer-plugins-bad (+ gstreamer-plugins-vaapi for Intel graphics); in some cases,  you may need to use gstreamer or libav* packages for OpenSUSE from [Packman](https://ftp.gwdg.de/pub/linux/misc/packman/suse/) "Essentials" (which provides packages including plugins that OpenSUSE does not ship for license reasons).